GiacomoSorbi/ahuszk01/README.md

 # ahuszk01

-# Adam Huszka Final Project
+# Adam Huszka Final Project Top navbar version

 Notes:
-- I had to find some substitute content for the work page, as my client could not provide it in time.
-This content is temporary and copied from a fellow Scrum master's site (http://www.pohkahkong.com/).

-- The social media links (in the sidebar menu and on the contact page) are still blind, as the client has not set up these yet

--
+- This is the version I originally planned to finalise, however it was not working nicely together with the content, so I decided to use the sidebar menu option.